 iii.
 Other affidavits and other documents may be submitted with such petition.

 b.
-When it is determined that the juvenile should be returned, the judge in the home/demanding state shall sign the Form I Requisition for Runaway Juvenile.
+When it is determined that the juvenile should be returned, the court in the home/demanding state shall sign the Form I Requisition for Runaway Juvenile.

 c.
 The Form I Requisition for Runaway Juvenile accompanied by the petition and supporting documentation shall be forwarded to the home/demanding state’s ICJ Office.